 Lebanon Hills Regional Park (Eagen/Apple Valley)

 2,000-acre Lebanon Hills maintains a great mountain bike park in its West Sector.
 11 miles of bike trails wind through a hilly, wooded area.
 Hiking trails criss-cross the bike trails so be aware you don’t unwittingly run down any hikers!
-Here’s the map.
+Here’s the year-round map.

 There are no bike trails in the East Sector of Lebanon Hills.
 It has a large campground so a camping/mountain biking trip would be a great combo here.

 Little 57-acre Thompson County Park is great for families with small children to get out and bike together.
 The paved trail is just over a mile long.
 It circles around Thompson Lake and eventually connects with the Mississippi Regional Trail and River-to-River Greenway.
 Here’s the map.

 Big Rivers Regional Trail (St. Paul)

 Like many other trails in the metro area, the Big Rivers Trail is built on an old railroad bed.
 This urban trail is known for its great views of Fort Snelling, Pike Island and the Minnesota/Mississippi River confluence.
 The Trail is just over 5 miles long.

 It links to the Mississippi National River and Recreation Area and another 72 miles of trails.
 That’ll keep you busy for awhile!
 Here’s the Big Rivers map.